tursodatabase/libsql/ext/async/README.txt

 NOTE (2012-11-29):

-The functionality implemented by this extension has been superceded by WAL-mode.
+The functionality implemented by this extension has been superseded by WAL-mode.
 This module is no longer supported or maintained.
 The code is retained for historical reference only.